-H. De Gersem is working in the cooperation project "DA-WE1 (TEMF/GSI)" with the "Gesellschaft für Schwerionenforschung (GSI)" Darmstadt.
-The authors are also grateful to the Belgian "Fonds voor Wetenschappelijk Onderzoek Vlaanderen" (project G.0427.98) for its financial support of this work and the Belgian Ministry of Scientific Research for granting the IUAP No. P4/20 on Coupled Problems in Electromagnetic Systems.
-The research Council of the Katholieke Universiteit Leuven has supported the basic numerical research.
+The authors are grateful to the Belgian "Fonds voor Wetenschappelijk Onderzoek Vlaanderen" (project G.0427.98) for its financial support of this work and the Belgian Ministry of Scientific Research for granting the IUAP No. P4/20 on Coupled Problems in Electromagnetic Systems.
+The research Council of the K.U.Leuven supports the basic numerical research.